Skip to main content

 How to Calculate Break-Even Point for Your Small Business

 Every business owner has a number.
 The number where you stop losing money and start making it.
-That's your break-even point, and if you don't know yours, you're running your business with a blindfold on.
+That's your break-even point, and without knowing yours, you're running your business with a blindfold on.

 I've sat across from hundreds of small business owners as an SBDC consultant.
 The ones who struggle the most almost always share the same problem: they have no idea how much they need to sell to cover their costs.
 They set prices based on what competitors charge, hope the math works out, and panic when it doesn't.